NethServer/ns8-core/docs/modules/new_module.md

 ## Step 2: push the image to registry

-The `build-image.sh` script will output the command to push the image to registry.
+The `build-images.sh` script will output the command to push the images to the registry.
 Example:
 ```
 buildah push ghcr.io/nethserver/dokuwiki docker://ghcr.io/nethserver/dokuwiki:latest
 ```